ZENZO-Ecosystem/ZENZO-Core-Archive/README.md

 currency based on Bitcoin's blockchain technology, Dash’s Masternodes, PIVX’s Zerocoin Protocol and general Codebase.
 Each of these elements was combined to create a powerful and innovative technology.
-ZENZO is also powered by Blackcoin Proof-of-Stake 3.0 and Bitcoin Core 0.10x code base, using Quark hashing algorithm with a block time of just 60 seconds.
+ZENZO is also powered by Blackcoin Proof-of-Stake 3.0 and Bitcoin Core 0.10x code base, using Xevan hashing algorithm with a block time of just 60 seconds.

 A peer-to-peer digital currency that provides fast, zero cost